jedevc/fyp-report/report.md

 - `gen_names`, the translated names of blocks and variables
 - `gen_templates`, the instantiated values of templates
-- `gen_var_locations`, locations of variables (extracted from DWARF debugging data), which can be used to calculate exact offsets between variables
+- `gen_var_locations`, locations of variables (extracted from DWARF debugging data) that can be used to calculate exact offsets between variables

-These challenge scripts can be run against the produced binaries to check that they correctly output a flag - this is actually the same technique we used to confirm the validity of out example specifications.
+These challenge scripts can be run against the produced binaries to check that they correctly output a flag - this is the same technique we used to confirm the validity of out example specifications.

 These solution scripts have a number of uses: they could use to validate synthesised challenges as explained above, they could be given as